One of the big questions that people have is “What happens after I die?” Maybe you’ve asked that question.

 There’s been some talk in our culture in recent years about people who have Near Death Experiences (NDE’s) and supposedly spend some time in heaven or seeing a great light or having a feeling of peace.

-An article in Macleans that deals with this topic ended with a fascinating quote that sums up what many believe.
-Here it is:
+An article in Macleans that deals with this topic ended with a fascinating quote that reveals a bit of where our culture is at regarding the afterlife.

 Ordinary sinners increasingly don’t believe that they deserve judgment, let alone hell.
 Theists and atheists alike dispute any earthly authority’s right to judge, and both feel NDEs give them reason to hope for something beyond the grave.
 And many believers confidently expect that God isn’t judgmental either. (link)

-That’s a significant quote, especially if it sums up what many in our culture believe about death: that God isn’t judgmental.
+That’s significant, especially if it sums up what many in our culture believe about death: that God isn’t judgmental.

 God is judgemental.
 Actually, He has committed judgement to His Son, Jesus (John 5:22).